jmr623727/CodeWars/README.md

 # CodeWars-Problems
-This is all the problems I have solved in CodeWars
+Problems I have solved on CodeWars to sharpen my skills in Web Development.